 What makes Campbell special to me is the people.
 I’ve been here for over 30 years, and it’s great to come to work when you enjoy the people you are working with.

-Life at Campbell: Julia Lewis
+People of Campbell: Julia Lewis

 Campbell intern shares what she learned about nutrition professionals in the food industry

 Life as a Campbell intern: A behind the scenes look